The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Challenges Uncovered

-\textit{A) Improper Perceptions of AI: }With the recent rise of AI, misunderstandings regarding these technologies have become prevalent due to media narratives, resulting in inflated expectations and concerns.
-As $P_1$ aptly put it:

-\begin{displayquote} \textit{I think it's a little bit unfortunate in some ways, because I think AI gets these days especially painted with a very broad brush, and the kind of AI that I'm talking about is often not the kind of AI that they are worried about.} -- $P_1$ \end{displayquote}

-This misunderstanding further manifests in contradictory perceptions. $P_1$ highlights this and further states the importance of demystifying these assumptions:

-\begin{displayquote} \textit{There's fairly deep skepticism about AI, while at the same time, there's also this sense of like, ``Oh, wow!
+\textit{A) Contested Meanings - AI perceptions and Disciplinary Jargon:} Media narratives around AI have fueled widespread misunderstandings, inflating expectations and concerns.
+As $P_1$ aptly put it: ``\textit{I think it's [...] unfortunate in some ways, because I think AI [...] gets painted with a very broad brush, and the kind of AI that I'm talking about is often not the kind of AI that POs are worried about.}'' This misunderstanding further manifests in contradictory perceptions. $P_{1}$ noted: \begin{displayquote} \textit{There's fairly deep skepticism about AI, while at the same time, there's also this sense of like, ``Oh, wow!
 Can it do great things for us?" [...]
 Educating people about what AI is and what are the kinds of things that we can do is a big thing that we need to do.} -- $P_1$ \end{displayquote}

-Hence, without a grounded understanding of what these systems can do for the PO, the initial conversations can be quite tricky and time-consuming.
+Hence, without a grounded understanding of what these systems can do for the PO, initial conversations between collaborators can be quite tricky and time-consuming.
 As $P_2$ stated: ``\emph{It takes a while because they do not know anything about what AI could do, so they don't know what to ask for, and you don't know enough about their domain to tell them what they should be asking}".
-Due to this disconnect between collaborators' domains, challenges in communicating across disciplinary boundaries can stall the progress of these projects.
-As $P_5$ mentioned \textit{``Figuring out how to communicate across these interdisciplinary boundaries is super difficult"}, particularly when foundational concepts and jargon differ.
+In general, challenges in communicating across disciplinary boundaries can stall the progress of these projects.
+As $P_{5}$ mentioned \textit{``figuring out how to communicate across these interdisciplinary boundaries is super difficult"}, particularly when foundational concepts and jargon differ.
 This is when participants mentioned the importance of long-term sustained collaborations, for example, $P_1$ shared \textit{``that's why having relationships that go on for a long time are good, because then you come to a shared understanding of what's happening and what you can do."}

-\textit{B) Importance of Internal ``Champions": }A strategy which several participants employed was to find a collaborator at their PO with a background in their expertise. $P_5$ explained:
+\textit{B) Importance of Internal ``Champions": } One strategy participants employed was identifying PO collaborators with shared expertise. $P_8$ mentioned \textit{``it was very important that there be a champion on the side of the social impact organization to work with us, provide input, feedback and be in a position to operationalize some things"}.
+Furthermore, $P_5$ explained:

 \begin{displayquote} \textit{Our sense was that if we had somebody on the inside who was trained in economics or game theory, or some probabilities and things like that, then we found it very easy to talk to them, and then they would be the ones who champion the system internally.} -- $P_5$ \end{displayquote}